xypron/sispmctl/README.md

 pm:2345:respawn:/usr/local/bin/sispmctl -l

-There are three kind of skins between you might select:
+There are two skins between you might select:
 	src/web1/	classic sispm_http style
 	src/web2/	a vertical sized frame
 The skins are installed under
-$(PREFIX)/httpd/sispmctl/skin1..2
+$(PREFIX)/share/doc/sispmctl/httpd/skin1..2

 The default skin is selected by the symbolic link
-$(PREFIX)/httpd/sispmctl/doc which point to skin1 after
+$(PREFIX)/share/doc/sispmctl/skin which points to skin1 after
 installation.
-You can easily select a different skin by chaning this symbolic link.
+You can easily select a different skin by changing this symbolic link.

 It is quite easy to change one or write a new one.
 Try it.

-The webinterface does not recognize if a mSIS-PM is connected, so always 4 outlets will be displayed.
+The web interface does not recognize if a mSIS-PM is connected, so always 4 outlets will be displayed.

 Usage